bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Quick-Web-Developers-Website-Checklist---A-List-Of-Tools-For-Improvement.md

 Some best practices include:

 -   <span id="aec5">Include keywords that describe the page</span>
--   <span id="022c">Don’t go over 160 characters</span>
+-   <span id="022c">Don't go over 160 characters</span>
 -   <span id="13ac">Write your description for people, not robots.
-(Google doesn’t use descriptions in web rankings).</span>
+(Google doesn't use descriptions in web rankings).</span>

 ### 3. Open Graph settings

-Social media has become a key element of SEO, so it’s crucial that you amplify this process by providing effective Open Graph information.
+Social media has become a key element of SEO, so it's crucial that you amplify this process by providing effective Open Graph information.
 Open Graph settings include three pieces of content: title, description, and an image.

 The title and description follow the same rules as their SEO counterparts, but instead of showing up in search results, they appear as the default title and description on social media platforms when shared.